NeutrinoAPI/neutrino-api-client-libcurl/README.md

 # NeutrinoAPI PHP cURL SDK

-PHP client using the libcURL extension
+Neutrino API PHP client using the libcURL extension

 The official API client and SDK built by [NeutrinoAPI](https://www.neutrinoapi.com/)